Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 "Idiot aliens aside," he ground out, "we're leaving soon as Rose wakes up."

 "But Doc," Jack whined.
 "Rose and I wanted to go to the party!"

 "I don't.
 I'm sick o' this ruddy planet already."

-"If we leave now, we won't find out if our plan to kick start the crystal worked," Jack pointed out.
+"If we leave now, we won't find out if our plan to kick-start the crystal worked," Jack pointed out.
 "Plus, Rose is gonna be mad.
-No girl likes planning a party and not going to it."
+No girl likes planning a party and then not going to it."

 "Fair enough," the captain said gleefully.
 "Now if you'll excuse me, I'm going to continue the search for my pants."

-"Sex in trees is easier when one's pants aren't on oneself," Jack shrugged.
-"I just have to remember which tree I was in last— can't seem to find it."
+"Sex in trees is easier when one's pants aren't on oneself," Jack said in a knowing tone.
+"I just have to remember which tree I was in last.
+Can't seem to find it."

 Jack bounced off into the forest and the Doctor chuckled, wondering how they managed to get stuck with such a character.

-It took Rose another hour and twenty three minutes to wake up again — humans and their need for sleep, he chastised — and the first thing she did was bounce out of the hut, her jumper crooked and her hair frazzled.
-He'd been trying to get the Ilzaya to take him to the site of the geological formation for the past half hour, but all the ruddy apes did was shoot him dirty looks and grip their spears menacingly.
+It took Rose another hour and twenty-three minutes to wake up again—humans and their need for sleep, he chastised—and the first thing she did was bounce out of the hut, her jumper crooked and her hair frazzled.
+He'd been trying to get the Ilzaya to take him to the site of the geological formation for the past half hour, but all the jungle nuts did was shoot him dirty looks and grip their spears menacingly.
 He had just given up when he spotted Rose to his side, and he was grateful for the everlasting night when he found himself blushing at the caring smile she gave him.